flashcatcloud/categraf/inputs/ipmi/README.md

   # path = "/usr/bin/ipmitool"
   ##
   ## Setting 'use_sudo' to true will make use of sudo to run ipmitool.
-  ## Sudo must be configured to allow the telegraf user to run ipmitool
+  ## Sudo must be configured to allow the categraf user to run ipmitool
   ## without a password.
   #  use_sudo = true
   ##